FidelElie/FiDev/apps/home/src/content/music/2018-07-01/goldlink-got-friends.md

 As love or hate as his last album could of been for some, I have got to admit that he can make some great tunes.
 This song is definitely one of them, the hook performed by Miguel:

+:lyrics[
-> All of my bitches got friends
+  All of my bitches got friends
--taken from Got Friends featuring Miguel
+][Got Friends]

-And Goldlink's forever groovy flow leads to a great song and I'm hoping that it will lead to a great project down the road.
+And GoldLink's forever groovy flow leads to a great song and I'm hoping that it will lead to a great project down the road.